Plume-org/Plume/README.md

 If you are interested in coding, check out the [development guide](https://github.com/Plume-org/Plume/blob/master/docs/DEVELOPMENT.md).
 You can also help by reporting issues, suggesting features, or writing documentation for instance.

 If you would like to help by translating Plume, we also have [a guide for you](https://github.com/Plume-org/Plume/blob/master/docs/INTERNATIONALIZATION.md)!

+## Debate and vote on features

+Join our [Loomio grou](https://framavox.org/g/WK40YHMA/plume) to take part in Plume's decision process.